-Texas has the largest pipeline infrastructure in the nation, with more than 439,771 miles of pipeline representing about 1/6 of the total pipeline mileage of the entire United States.
-Texas’ pipelines are divided into the categories of natural gas and LP-gas distribution lines (more than 148,167 miles), hazardous liquid and natural gas transmission lines (more than 66,382 miles), intrastate production and gathering lines leaving a lease lines (more than 175,928 miles), and interstate lines (45,173 miles).
-The Railroad Commission of Texas has safety responsibility over the first three categories.
+Texas has the largest pipeline infrastructure in the nation, with 466,624 miles of pipeline representing about 1/6 of the total pipeline mileage of the entire United States.
+Texas’ pipelines are divided into the categories of natural gas and LP-gas distribution lines (152,995 miles), hazardous liquid and natural gas transmission lines (69,104 miles), hazardous liquid and natural gas regulated gathering lines (6,380 miles), intrastate production and gathering lines leaving a lease (177,706 miles), and interstate lines (60,440 miles).
+The Railroad Commission of Texas has safety responsibility over the first four categories.

 The Pipeline Safety department works to enforce compliance with federal and state laws and regulations by pipeline operators.
-These regulatory responsibilities extend to more than 1,400 operators of intrastate gathering, transmission, distribution, and master-metered systems.
+These regulatory responsibilities extend to 1,387 operators of intrastate gathering, transmission, distribution, and master-metered systems.
 The Commission continues to lead the nation in adopting and enforcing safety rules to enhance the integrity of pipelines throughout the state.

 The goal of the Pipeline Safety department is to encourage an efficient, economical, and safe pipeline industry; to that end, we oversee pipeline activities to ensure compliance with state and federal safety regulations and promote public safety and awareness.